Do I Need a Fancy Desk?: The Harm We Can Do to Our Creativity

 There are phases to it all.
 You might have to take a road trip, stroll through an art museum, or return to your roots to rebuild your storehouse of inspiration.

-Retreat to your Badlands when you need inspiration.
+Retreat to your personal Badlands when you need inspiration.
 A place that others might avoid, but where you thrive.